dapr/quickstarts/hello-kubernetes/README.md

 # Hello Kubernetes

 This tutorial will get you up and running with Dapr in a Kubernetes cluster.
-We'll be deploying the same applications from [Hello World](../hello-world).
+You will be deploying the same applications from [Hello World](../hello-world).
 To recap, the Python App generates messages and the Node app consumes and persists them.
 The following architecture diagram illustrates the components that make up this quickstart:

 ![Architecture Diagram](./img/Architecture_Diagram.png)